EveryInvestor Promise

 However, if you make a withdrawal from your SIPP, the amount withdrawn becomes part of your estate for IHT purposes, even though it was originally part of your pension pot.9

-Income tax applies to SIPP beneficiaries when they access the inherited pension funds.
+No, a SIPP is generally not subject to inheritance tax, making it an efficient vehicle for passing on wealth; income tax applies to SIPP beneficiaries when they access the inherited pension funds.

 The tax rate will vary depending on the beneficiary's income and the withdrawal option chosen.